gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 - -C:  create an archive at the specified directory /zroot/jail/coffeehouse
 \[31\]

+## Building From an Imported System of Another Version

+We could also fetch the distribution files in for later use.
+This technique will allow us to build jails of a different release of FreeBSD.
+We can't use a release that's younger than the jailhost's OS, but we can use a version that's older.
+Jails are operating system virtualization; they're containers; so, if we want to preserve a system running an older configuration of the OS, importing a system of an earlier release could be the basis of such a jail.
+Or, we could establish the jail, import the user and application files, and then stand it up inside the more recent version of the OS on the jailhost.

+We can anticipate that there will be problems with mixing versions.
+For example, what about running a much older and vulnerable application in an older jail version that's on top of a newer jailhost OS version?
+We could be in a situation where we can get the older applications to run; but, that could be part of our problem, too.
+We can't stereotype an answer that will always be safe, stable, and perfect; but, we can see that it will be possible to set up another release of FreeBSD inside our jailhost.

+## Alternative Method:  Building From the Host's System
+We came across an alternative method that looks promising, but we chose not to use:  building from the host's own system.
+In our this approach, we'll use the host's own system to make the tarfiles we need.
+Later, we'll `fetch` some files in.

+To make the base, using our current installation:
+{% highlight shell %}
+mkdir /tmp/jail
+cd /usr/src
+make cleanworld
+make -j4 buildworld
+make installworld DESTDIR=/tmp/jail
+make distribution DESTDIR=/tmp/jail
+{% endhighlight %}
+ \[[30]\]\[32\]

+ I'd like to note that some of those `make` commands can take awhile.
+I usually do the `make buildworld` overnight.  `installworld` also takes awhile, but not as long.  `distribution` took over an hour.
+These were some of the most time consuming commands of the process.

+ From there, we'll zip it up in a tarfile.
+{% highlight shell %}
+tar -cd /jail/media/\[FILENAME\].txz --xz -C /tmp/jail/
+{% endhighlight %}
+ \[[30]\]

+The above command would provide me with an error; I had no luck with this method.
+It seemed as though there were a circular reference somewhere in the process.
+Given my own inability to really understand the output of these processes, we chose not to follow this path.

-### Using `nanobsd.sh` to Build a Read-Only Embedded System
+### Possible Alternative:  Using `nanobsd.sh` to Build a Read-Only Embedded System
-Quietly, for about the past ten years, FreeBSD has been providing a tool from Paol Henning-Kemp that build a small read-only version of FreeBSD called nanoBSD.
+Quietly, for about the past ten years, FreeBSD has been providing a tool from Paol Henning-Kamp that build a small read-only version of FreeBSD called nanoBSD.
 There are few references about this system, but we're interested because, by default, it puts everything into a read-only state.
 That, and it's small size; nanobsd is small enough to fit on a compact flash.

-We'll use this one to lay down the base for Redeye.

-Doing some test runs of nanobsd.sh.
-Had trouble finding \_.disk in the files after the run was done.
-Build took about 2 hours.
+Unfortunately, there is a critical function in the scripts that does not work with the ZFS file system.
+When the script approaches create_diskimage in legacy.sh, it will have already failed.
+As we exit the script, we should find a \_.disk* directories that are not there.
+Without them, we won't be able to transfer the products to the target directories using a `cp`.

+As we trace our way through the nanobsd scripts, we come to some critical points:

+{% highlight shell %}
+    echo "/dev/${NANO_DRIVE}${NANO_ROOT} / ufs ro 1 1" > etc/fstab
+    echo "/dev/${NANO_DRIVE}${NANO_SLICE_CFG} /cfg ufs rw,noauto 2 2" >>
+{% endhighlight %}

+We can plainly see that the UFS file system is what's used with nanobsd.
+This wasn't mentioned in the man pages, but there it is.
+Given that troubleshooting this script is kind of outside of the scope of this project, we'll stick to the "Fetching a Base System" procedure, mentioned above.
+Perhaps we'll come back to edit this later for use with ZFS.
+It doesn't look like that has been contributed to FreeBSD yet.

 {% highlight shell %}
 {% endhighlight %}